We use limited cookies

 From the start, we have been concerned that Bunzl might not have been the only company to benefit from Lord Feldman’s time at the DHSC.
 Since April, we have been asking for an explanation of his dealings with the companies named in his conflict of interests form.
 DHSC has resisted giving answers but insisted there was nothing, or no more, to see.

 This week we learned the names of the 50 companies in the Government’s VIP Lane – and who had referred them.
 Lord Feldman was named as the “actual referrer” of three companies, who together were awarded contracts worth over £60 million.
 Lord Feldman has denied having any “commercial” relationship with the companies or their owners, but he has not explained how he came to “refer” them to the DHSC.

-It is also not clear to us how these three referrals fit within the evidence provided to date by the DHSC (and by Lord Feldman himself).
+It is also not clear to us how these three referrals fit within the explanations provided to date by Lord Feldman.
 Or what he means when he denies a “commercial” relationship.

 We have written to the Government’s lawyers asking for an explanation.

 If, like us, you want answers, you can support our challenge here.